volodymyrhudyma/blog/content/blog/2020-05-29-nullish-coalescing-operator.md

 ## Summary

-* The nullish coalescing operator "??" is a logical operator that returns right side operand if left side equals to null or undefined, otherwise returns right side
+* The nullish coalescing operator "??" is a logical operator that returns right-side operand if left side equals to null or undefined, otherwise returns right side
-* The difference between this operator and OR: logical OR returns right side if left side is falsy value, nullish coalescing operator returns right side if left side is `null` or `undefined` only
+* The difference between this operator and OR: logical OR returns right side if the left side is falsy value, nullish coalescing operator returns right side if the left side is `null` or `undefined` only
 * Falsy values in JavaScript: null, NaN, 0, empty string('', "", \`\`), undefined